EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Attack Design

 \subsection{Diffusion-based Palm Restoration}

-While the proposed multi-band image combination alleviates bit-level grayscale collisions and restores critical structural details, in practical EM side-channel acquisition of palmprint and palm vein data, reconstructed images are still degraded by hardware mismatches, electromagnetic interference, and environmental noise.
-These factors introduce artifacts, distortions, and blur that obscure fine biometric details and reduce recognition quality.
-A general approach for restoring a clean signal from its degraded measurement is to first model the task as a linear inverse problem~\cite{DDPIR}.
+While the proposed multi-band image combination alleviates bit-level grayscale collisions and restores critical structural details, practical EM side-channel acquisition of palmprint and palmvein still suffers from hardware mismatches, EM interference, and environmental noise.
+These factors introduce artifacts and distortions that obscure fine biometric details and reduce recognition quality.

-\textbf{Linear Inverse Problem.} Many image processing tasks, such as deblurring, denoising, and super-resolution, can be formulated as linear inverse problems, where the goal is to restore an image from noisy measurements given through a known linear degradation model \cite{DDRM}.
-Formally, the degradation process can be expressed as

-where $\mathbf{x} \in \mathbb{R}^n$ denotes the clean image, $\mathbf{y} \in \mathbb{R}^m$ the degraded measurement, $\mathbf{H} \in \mathbb{R}^{m\times n}$ a known linear degradation operator, and $\mathbf{n} \sim \mathcal{N}(0, \sigma_y^2 \mathbf{I})$ additive white Gaussian noise with variance $\sigma_y^2$.
-When $\mathbf{H}$ is known and fixed, image restoration can be formulated as a supervised learning problem, where neural networks are trained end-to-end on paired clean and degraded samples synthesized by $\mathbf{H}$.
-In contrast, our setting involves unknown and heterogeneous degradations that are challenging to characterize explicitly.
-The transmission and reconstruction pipeline introduces a mixture of distortions, including non-Gaussian noise and structured interference.

-\textbf{DiffPIR for Palmprint and Palmvein Restoration. }Due to the diversity of noise types in our setting and the lack of access to their individual degradation models, we adopt the plug-and-play DiffPIR framework~\cite{DDPIR} to address these challenges.
-DiffPIR is an image restoration approach that leverages a pretrained diffusion model as a powerful, task-agnostic prior.
-By learning from large collections of clean images, this prior enables generalization to various noise distributions and allows restoration without requiring explicit degradation models---making it well-suited for our scenario.

-Our key innovation is to decouple prior learning from the degradation model.
-We formulate restoration as an optimization problem:

-where $\mathbf{y}$ is the observed noisy measurement, $D(\mathbf{x}, \mathbf{y})$ is the data fidelity term, and $P(\mathbf{x})$ represents the negative log-prior over natural images, learned from clean image via a diffusion model.

-Unlike traditional inverse problem solvers that require a known degradation operator $\mathbf{H}$ in Eq.~\ref{eq:linear_inverse}, we do not rely on explicit knowledge of $\mathbf{H}$.
-Instead, we approximate the measurement process using a learned mapping or statistical constraint.
-Specifically, the fidelity term can be expressed as

-where $\phi(\cdot)$ denotes a feature extractor or surrogate forward model that operates in the measurement space.
-This substitution allows us to enforce consistency between reconstructed images and observed data without requiring an exact analytical degradation operator.
-This flexibility is critical in our EM restoration setting, where distortions arise from heterogeneous and unknown transmission artifacts.
+\textbf{Problem Formulation.} Following prior EM reconstruction works, we model the image restoration task as a linear inverse problem: